Skip to Content

 90% pass the VTNE certification exam

 Another thing to keep in mind is that vet tech programs are highly competitive, with a limited number of seats available.
-Luckily, Baker College offers a direct admission option, which makes it possible for qualifying freshmen to secure a guaranteed seat in the school’s veterinary technology program.
-As a direct admission student, you could also be eligible for a $6,000-per-year scholarship.
+Luckily, Baker College offers a direct admission option, which makes it possible for qualifying first-year students to secure a guaranteed seat in the school’s veterinary technology program.
+As a direct admission student, you could also be eligible for scholarships.

 References: